Saveriokarol/tinybasicplus-m644-port/README.md

 Functions:
 - TWR(): Read value from TWI bus.
-BUG: Doesn't work if you dont add a unneccesary value into the function!
+BUG: Doesn't work if you don't add a unneccesary value into the function!

 ## Installation